Sosman1992/Reverse_Engineering_Week-9_Lab_Report_Assignment/README.md

 Moreover, the `lizard()` also takes a single argument of type long and does not return anything.
 The function then uses a switch statement to perform different actions based on the value of a byte located at offset 1 from the memory location pointed to by the argument "param_1".
 If the byte is equal to 0x36, the "spock" function is called with the argument "param_1".
 If the byte is one of the values 0x39, 0x41, 0x44, 0x52, or 0x54, the message "Cupcakes!!!" is printed using the "puts" function, and then the "rock" function is called with a specific argument.
 If the byte is any other value, the "lizard" function is called with the argument "param_1", and then the message "Error: Password was too arrogant." is printed using the "puts" function.

-scissors If the user input does not match any of the above, it passes the input to the function scissors(), which checks the first character of the input and decides which function to call next.
+The function `scissors()` takes a single argument, which checks the first character of the input and decides which function to call next.
 Depending on the character, scissors() may call the functions rock(), lizard(), or exit with an error message.
 The function lizard() checks the second character of the input and may call the function spock() if the character is '6', or exit with an error message otherwise.
 The function spock() checks the 16th character of the input and may call the function win() if the character is '*', or call the function lizard() or exit with an error message otherwise.

-The `paper()` function appears to be performing some sort of check on the eighth byte of param_1 and branching based on the bit values.
+The `paper()` function also to be performing some sort of check on the eighth byte of param_1/input.

 **My solution is shown below:**